alleyway/PiggyBanker/README.md

 ## Run Instructions

-After building, you can run the app locally.
+After building, you can run the server locally.
 The companion app be on the same subnet as the host, or the host be publicly accessible.

     server$ java -jar -Dhost.address=192.168.0.99 build/libs/piggygraph-server-VERSION.jar